Citation, DOI & article data

 - superior articular facets of the lateral masses can be divided into two parts, with the anterior part being larger and the posterior smaller

-- central part of the posterior arch can be absent and replaced by fibrous tissue
+- central or paramedian parts of the posterior arch can be absent and replaced by fibrous tissue

 - fusion (with the occiput - partially or fully)

-- anterior atlanto-dental interval: up to 3 mm ventral translation is normal 6
+- anterior atlanto-dental interval: <3 mm ventral translation is normal 6

 Ossification starts from three centers: anterior ossification center, and paired lateral mass ossification centers.
 The paired lateral mass ossification centers arise in week 7 and extend to the posterior arch.
 Unification at the posterior arch occurs at years 3-4 and is typically direct, but can sometimes involve a third center at the posterior arch.
 The anterior ossification center unites with the lateral mass ossification center at years 6-8.
 There are sometimes two anterior ossification centers.